w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 ## Development Roadmap

-MVP of the Data Highway Mining will be a 4 month project with the following milestones:
+MVP of the DataHighway Mining will be a 4 month project with the following milestones:

 ### Milestone 1: Phase 1 (Preliminary Design, Implementation, and Documentation)

 * Design
   * Concept Design & Review and update whitepaper (technical specification of protocol and runtime design) under a Creative Commons license plan
   * Preliminary Design & Review of Substrate runtime modules and update whitepaper.
-  * Preliminary Design & Review of Data Highway Mining App UI based on SpeckleOS
+  * Preliminary Design & Review of DataHighway Mining App UI based on SpeckleOS
 * Implementation & Testing
   * Preliminary Implementation of Substrate-based chain published on Github (open-source), with separate token-specific and hardware-specific runtime modules and associated oracle services.
 All runtime modules shall be shipped with unit and integration tests.
     * Runtime modules